untoldengine/UntoldEngine/docs/API/UsingTheExporter.md

 # Using The Exporter

-UntoldEngine ships a global CLI command for exporting individual assets and a repository script for tiled scene exports:
+UntoldEngine ships global CLI commands for both individual-asset and tiled scene exports, plus a repository script wrapper for tiled exports:

-- `untoldengine export`
+- `untoldengine export` — single asset
+- `untoldengine export-tiles` — tiled scene (CLI equivalent of the script below)
-- `export-untold-tiles`
+- `export-untold-tiles` — repository script wrapper for tiled scene exports

-Both commands launch Blender in background mode and run the Python exporters for you.
+All of these launch Blender in background mode and run the Python exporters for you.
 Users do not need to invoke Blender or the Python scripts directly.
+See [Using the UntoldEngine CLI](UsingUntoldEngineCLI.md) for the full CLI subcommand reference, including `untoldengine export-tiles --help`.

 ## Install The Export Command